Introduction

 Trimeric LKB1 complexes

-Upon heterotrimeric complex formation with the pseudokinase STRADα and the scaffolding protein MO25, the kinase LKB1 contributes to the activation of AMPK by phosphorylation at the position Thr172 (Figure 2A).
-This activation mechanism acts as a key step in regulating glucose and lipid metabolism in response to cellular energy fluctuations in the cell.
-Additionally, AMPK has been shown to have a conserved role in cell polarity.
-(Shackelford and Shaw (2009), Boudeau et al. (2004),Baas et al. (2003)).
-It is the pseudokinase domain of STRADα that directly interacts with the kinase domain of LKB1, thus triggering the activation of LKB1‘s tumor-suppressing phosphotransferase functions (Figure 2B, C).
+Upon heterotrimeric complex formation with the pseudokinase STRADα and the scaffolding protein MO25, the kinase LKB1 contributes to the activation of AMPK by phosphorylation at the position Thr172 (Figure 2A) (Shackelford and Shaw (2009), Boudeau et al. (2004),Baas et al. (2003)).
+It is the pseudokinase domain of STRADα that directly interacts with the kinase domain of LKB1, thus triggering the activation of LKB1’s tumor-suppressing phosphotransferase functions (Figure 2B, C).
 It is assumed that upon ATP binding STRADα occupies an active conformation.
 In this scenario LKB1 affinities for binding rise and it binds as a pseudosubstrate.
 MO25 acts as scaffold for the kinase dimer to promote the activated LKB1 conformation state (Zeqiraj et al. (2009a), Zeqiraj et al. (2009b)).
 Further, MO25 binding stabilizes this trimeric cytoplasmic complex (Figure 2A, B) (Boudeau et al. (2003), Baas et al. (2003)).

 LKB1 emanating complexes and mutation-related kinase activity conformations in intact cells.

-First, we started to investigate the impact of LKB1 and MO25 co-expression on STRADα KinCon dynamics.
+Next, we started to investigate the impact of LKB1 and MO25 co-expression on STRADα KinCon conformation dynamics.
 Notable is the fact that only faint STRADα KinCon signals were detected in the absence of MO25 and LKB1 co-expression.
-To our surprise we have observed a more than 10-fold elevation of the reporter signals following co-expression of both interacting partners in HEK293T cells (48h of expression, Figure 2E).
-This data supports the notion that STRADα engages an opened conformation, where C- and N-termini are separated and thus almost no bioluminescence signal can be detected under basal conditions.
-Upon interaction with LKB1 this conformation shifts to a partially closed intermediate conformation state.
+To our surprise we have observed a more than 10-fold elevation of the reporter signals following co-expression of both interacting partners in HEK293T cells (48h of expression, Figure 2E, Figure Supplement 5A).
+This data supports the notion that STRADα engages an opened conformation, where C- and N-termini are separated and thus almost no bioluminescence signals can be detected under basal conditions.
+Upon interaction with LKB1 this conformation shifts to a partially closed intermediate state.
 The trimeric complex further promotes structure closing.
-We have observed the same tendency - but to a lower extent - using LKB1 KinCon readouts in the presence and absence of both interacting proteins (Figure 2F).
+We have observed the same tendency - but to a lower extent - using LKB1 KinCon readouts in the presence and absence of both interacting proteins (Figure 2F, Figure Supplement 5B).

 To validate these findings, we then tested the impact of LKB1-binding deficient STRADα-H231A/ F233A (HF) mutant proteins (Boudeau et al. (2004)) in co-expression experiments with the LKB1 KinCon reporter.
 It has previously been reported that this mutation prevents STRADα-LKB1 dimer and greatly hinders STRADα-MO25-LKB1 trimer formation and thereby AMPK activation (Zeqiraj et al. (2009a)).
 We observed that the so-called HF double mutation of STRADα is sufficient to abolish the elevating effect of trimer complex formation (Figure 2G).
-Therefore, we assume that the active, opened LKB1 conformation is not present upon coexpression of STRADα-HF.
-This might me due to a lack of onteraction between LKB1 and STRADα-HF.
-Since both mutations are located at the LKB1/STRADα binding interface, we hypothesize that allosteric communication between LKB1 and STRADα is essential for its function (Qing et al. (2022), Zeqiraj et al. (2009a)) (Figure 2H).
-These findings underline that indeed the trimeric complex formation alters KinCon dynamics.
-With this reporter technology we monitored the interaction based activities of of LKB1 directly in a living cell setting.
+Indeed both mutations are located in the LKB1/STRADα binding interface, thereby preventing complex formation (Qing et al. (2022), Zeqiraj et al. (2009a)) (Figure 2H).
+These findings underline that indeed the trimeric complex formation alters the opening and closing of the tested full-length kinase structures using the applied KinCon reporter read out.
+With this reporter technology we monitored the interaction controlled activities of of LKB1 directly in a living cell setting.

 LKB1-loss of function mutations have been identified in a plethora of pathological conditions including autosomal diseases and many different forms of cancers (Sanchez-Cespedes (2007), Launonen (2005), Molaei et al. (2022)).
-Thus, we set out to analyze the impact of patient mutations on alterations of involved kinase conformations (Figure 2C).
+Thus, we set out to analyze the impact of patient mutations on alterations of involved kinase conformations.

 Mutations and inhibitors induce RIPK1 conformation changes